asampley/FactorioRatioAssistant/README.md

 # FactorioRatioAssistant
 A program which calculates exact ratios for factorio assembling machines, such that the number of assembling machines is the lowest possible integer for optimal assembling.
+For a more thorough look at all the options, look at the [wiki](https://github.com/asampley/FactorioRatioAssistant/wiki)

 ## Installation
 Download everything in the build folder.
 If you do not have Java 8 installed, install it.